-A variant of the NAT is the Port-Translating NAT, or NAPT.
-This form of NAT is used in the context of TCP and User Datagram Protocol (UDP) sessions, where the NAT maps the local source address and source port number to a public source address and a public-side port number for outgoing packets.
+A variant of the NAT is the Port-translating NAT (or NAPT) This form of NAT is used in the context of TCP and UDP sessions, where the NAT maps the local source address and source port number to a public source address and a public side port number for outgoing packets.
 Incoming packets addressed to this public address and port pair are translated to the corresponding local address and port.
-Again, the binding is maintained by a NAT idle timer, and upon expiration of the timer the public address and port pair are returned to the NAT pool (Figure 4).
+Again, the binding is maintained by a NAT idle timer, and upon expiration of the timer the public address and port pair are returned to the NAT's pool (Figure 4).